mobile rating

 Medical Kit – Better to be on the safe side!

 Our travel experts will always be with you in times of emergencies.
 But it’s better to be safe than sorry.
-So, consider having a small go-to medical kit and include the following items:
+So, consider having a small go-to medical kit and include the following items listed in your Tanzania Safari Packing List:

 • Anti-malaria pills/tablets